cado-security/product-help/docs/cado-response/discovery-import/import/third-party.md

 A [tutorial](https://cloudnine.com/ediscoverydaily/electronic-discovery/how-to-create-an-image-using-ftk-imager-ediscovery-best-practices/) is available on the CloudNine website that explains how to create a disk image using FTK Imager.

-Cado can import full disk images in a number of formats, includign .dd and .e01.
+Cado can import full disk images in a number of formats, including .dd and .e01.

 ### KAPE and Velociraptor